Paulinelali/potfoilo.github.io/README.md

 # 📖 setup and mobile first Project <a name="about-project"></a>

-This is the desktop version of my personal portfolio mobile first approach at microverse/
+This is my personal portfolio project with mobile first approach.
+I will be add animation and more feature later on.

 ## 🛠 Built With <a name="built-with"></a>